 One of the best ways to estimate what an app will likely cost is to consider advice from multiple sources.
 There are now several app cost calculators out there, and by plugging in assumptions and required features, you should be able to get a consensus opinion about what the ballpark cost will be.
 Keep in mind that it is important to configure assumptions about what functionality is needed, especially related to cross platform requirements and needing a back-end and database connectivity as well as social features, required for many app concepts out there…

-So here are three calculators I’ve found particularly useful:
+So here are five calculators I’ve found particularly useful:

 App Cost Calculator